 Can we measure biodiversity?

 Can we measure biodiversity impacts at company level?
-Some argue that measuring biodiversity is too complex, claiming we are doomed to rely on qualitative frameworks and that quantifying Nature is unachievable.
+Some argue that measuring biodiversity is too complex, claiming we are doomed to rely on qualitative frameworks.
 At darwin, we see things differently.
 Let's explore why this is the case.

 What does “measuring” biodiversity impacts mean for a company?